Last updated: Thursday, July 2, 2020 7:59 AM

 To confirm what to put in your bins, check our website here: https://my.stirling.gov.uk/bins-waste-recycling/what-to-put-in-your-bins

-Following the First Minister’s statement of Thursday, 28 May, the following arrangements will be in place in relation to car parking, traffic management, public toilets and use of outdoor space across the Stirling area.
+Following the First Minister’s statement of Thursday, 18 June, the following arrangements are in relation to car parking, traffic management, public toilets and use of outdoor space across the Stirling Council area.

 Variable Messaging Signs have been installed at the following locations with relevant COVID-19 info and traffic updates: